NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/quickstart.md

 # Welcome to Tech_Radar quickstart guide
 In this guide you will find the essential commands for the program.
-The program is split into 3 primary commands: Fetcher, Merger, and generator
+The program is split into 3 primary commands: Fetcher, Merger, and Generator.

 ## Legend for this guide
 When running commands, you will see...